pantunes/xtcryptosignals/README.md

 # XTCryptoSignals

-XTCryptoSignals is a Python library that gathers symbols pairs data from Crypto Exchanges and notifies user about real-time metrics based on its setup.
+XTCryptoSignals is a Python library that collects symbols pairs data from Cryptocurrency Exchange APIs and allows the user to setup **signals** such notifications or/and automatic trading.

+ This project is work in progress and when it comes to trading use it at your own risk.

 ## License